PowerDNS/pdns/README.md

 On Debian 7.0, the following is useful:

     apt-get install autoconf automake bison flex g++ git libboost-all-dev libtool make pkg-config ragel

+If you build from git, first build configure:

+    $ ./bootstrap

+(You may need to do that twice.
+You also need libtool-1.4, 1.3 won't work.
+Automake 1.6 or newer is required, too.)

 To compile a very clean version, use:

     $ ./configure --with-modules="" --without-lua